Black robes or bathrobes? Virus alters high court traditions

 Five minutes before the justices take the bench, a buzzer sounds in the courtroom.
 It sounds again right before they emerge from behind the courtroom’s red velvet curtains.

 No warnings are likely over the phone, the court said, and it’s not as though the lawyers need any.
-They’ll get a call at 9:30 a.m.
+They are getting a call at 9:30 a.m.
 Eastern time, 30 minutes before arguments begin.
-Right at 10, the court’s marshal, Pamela Talkin, will call the court to order.
-It’s possible there will be some variation on her usual cry that begins with the phrase “Oyez!
+Right at 10 on Monday, the court’s marshal, Pamela Talkin, called the court to order with very minor modifications of her usual cry that begins with the phrase “Oyez!
 Oyez!
 Oyez!”
+The biggest difference was that Talkin’s words were prerecorded, Arberg said, “to simplify the proceedings.”

 Chief Justice William Rehnquist used to cut lawyers off mid-sentence when the red light went on.
 Roberts is more lenient, and this month, he will thank lawyers when their time is up, “signaling that they should wrap up with a sentence or two,” Arberg said.